https://doyogawithjoy.com/#subscribe

 Joy Zazzera is Northeastern & Central Pennsylvania's only Registered Yoga Medicine® Therapeutic Specialist

-That’s why I align with teaching yoga therapeutics—because it’s not about you fitting into a class.
-It’s about the practice being designed to fit you from the inside-out.
-And it's the the style of yoga I've become highly credentialed to lead.
+That’s why I align with teaching Yoga Therapeutics—because it’s not about you fitting into a class.
+It’s about the practice being designed to fit you, from the inside out.

 At Yoga with Joy, I’ve chosen a specialized, focused path.
-Which means there's many more people I don't teach yoga to, than those I do.
-In fact, when yoga teachers over-extend themselves and try to teach yoga to everybody, they end up teaching yoga to nobody.
+Which means there are many more people I don’t teach yoga to than those I do.
+When yoga teachers try to teach everyone, it dilutes the quality of the practice and the student experience.

 Joy Zazzera teaches from a therapeutic, anatomy-informed approach.
 It’s rooted in the Yoga Medicine® model and influenced by a decade of evidence-informed training in movement, mindfulness, meditation, and bodywork.